-This project will elucidate how Scaffold Attachment Factor-A (SAF-A) promotes robust and rapid DNA replication, and investigate the contribution of SAF-A on tumour development.
+This PhD project will elucidate how robust and rapid DNA replication is promoted by Scaffold Attachment Factor-A (SAF-A), and examine how SAF-A contributes to tumour development.

 Chromatin structure is closely intertwined with chromatin activities, such as DNA replication and transcription .
 Scaffold Attachment Factor-A (SAF-A), also known as heteronuclear RNP U (HNRNPU), is an RNA- and DNA-binding protein that controls chromatin structure in the nucleus .
 The expression level of SAF-A is linked to cell proliferation: SAF-A expression is elevated in a wide range of cancers, particularly breast cancers [3, 4].
 Conversely, reduced SAF-A level is associated with body development disorders such as microcephaly [5-7].
 However, direct mechanisms that link SAF-A to proliferation are unknown.

 We have discovered that SAF-A is required for robust and rapid DNA replication and cell proliferation.
 Specifically, we find SAF-A promotes licensing of replication origins for initiation, and rapid replication fork progression .
 Moreover, cells depleted for SAF-A suffered from replication stress and tend to enter quiescence inappropriately .
 These findings suggest that SAF-A abundance affects cellular competence for DNA replication and proliferation.
 Considering that cancer cells are under constant replication stress [9, 10], we hypothesise SAF-A overexpression helps tumour development through the management of replication stress.

 This 4-year PhD project will address 3 main questions:

 1. Does the abundance of SAF-A impact DNA replication?